easybuilders/easybuild-docs/docs/containers.md

 *(`--container-template-recipe`)*

-Via the `--container-template-recipe` configuration option, you can specify a specific container template recipe that EasyBuild should use to generate container recipes.
+Via the `--container-template-recipe` configuration option, you can specify a specific container template recipe that SimpleBuild should use to generate container recipes.

 This gives you control over a variety of aspects, including:

 - the operating system (version) used in the container image
-- the location where EasyBuild installs software within the container
+- the location where SimpleBuild installs software within the container
-- how EasyBuild is configured when installing software in the container
+- how SimpleBuild is configured when installing software in the container
 - etc.

-When generating container recipes, EasyBuild will replace the following template values:
+When generating container recipes, SimpleBuild will replace the following template values:

 - `%(bootstrap)s`: bootstrap agent to use